WHYN-FM

 WHYN-FM (93.1 MHz "Mix 93.1") is a commercial radio station licensed to Springfield, and serving the Pioneer Valley of Western Massachusetts.
-It is owned by iHeartMedia and airs a hot adult contemporary format.
-Aside from a period between 1985 and 1987 when the call sign was WHFM, the station has had the call letters WHYN-FM since it first signed on in 1947.
+It airs a hot adult contemporary format and is owned by iHeartMedia, Inc. It carries several nationally syndicated shows from co-owned Premiere Networks, including On with Mario Lopez weekday evenings and American Top 40 with Ryan Seacrest on Sundays.
+The studios and offices are in downtown Springfield's "Marketplace" along with sister stations 560 WHYN (talk radio), and 100.9 WRNX (country music).

-WHYN-FM's transmitter is on Mount Tom in Holyoke, Massachusetts, more than 1001 ft in height above average terrain.
-The signal can be heard as far south as South Central Connecticut and as far north as parts of Vermont and New Hampshire.
-WHYN-FM's studios and offices are in downtown Springfield's "Marketplace" location, along with sister stations 560 WHYN (talk radio), and 100.9 WRNX (country music).
+WHYN-FM has an effective radiated power (ERP) of 8,600 watts.
+The transmitter is atop Mount Tom in Holyoke, Massachusetts, more than 1001 ft in height above average terrain (HAAT).
+The signal can be heard as far south as South Central Connecticut and as far north as Vermont and New Hampshire.
+WHYN-FM broadcasts using HD Radio technology.
+Its HD-2 digital subchannel airs an urban contemporary format known as "97.3 The Beat."
+It feeds 250-watt FM translator W247DL in Westfield at 97.3 MHz.

 History

+Early years

-Originally licensed to serve Holyoke, WHYN-FM went on the air December 1, 1947, transmitting from a facility on Mount Tom shared with WMAS-FM in Springfield and WACE-FM in Chicopee.
+WHYN-FM first signed on the air on December 1, 1947.
+The station's original city of license was Holyoke.
+It transmitted from a tower on Mount Tom shared with WMAS-FM in Springfield and WACE-FM in Chicopee.
 All three stations launched with a joint inaugural program from the Hotel Sheraton in Springfield, which was simulcast on their AM sister stations and on Springfield's incumbent FM station, WBZA-FM.

-By 1953, when WHYN-TV (now WGGB-TV) signed on from Mount Tom, only WHYN-FM was still transmitting from the mountain, as WMAS-FM had moved to the WMAS (now WHLL) tower in Springfield and WACE-FM had shut down; that year, the city of license was changed to Springfield.
+By 1953, when WHYN-TV (now WGGB-TV) signed on from Mount Tom, only WHYN-FM was still transmitting from the mountain, as WMAS-FM had moved to the WMAS (now WHLL) tower in Springfield and WACE-FM had gone dark.
+That same year, WHYN-FM's city of license was changed to Springfield.